 DOS Bootstrap.
-A Bootstrap tape, Program Number 07-046, is provided for loading DOS from disc.
-A core image of DOS is kept on Cylinder 0 of each disc pack.
+An OS Random Access Bootstrap tape, Program Number 07-046, is provided for loading DOS from disc.
+A core image of DOS is kept on Cylinder 0 or Cylinder 0, 1 of each disc pack.

 System Generation.
 The user has the capability of tailoring his system to his own configuration and use, by means of a System Generation assembly, thus assuring a compact DOS environment.